Skip to content

 Column name Requirement Level Data type Description

-provenance_label REQUIRED string An identifier of the form prov-<label>, matching a prov entity found in the dataset.
+provenance_id REQUIRED string An identifier of the form prov-<label>, matching a prov entity found in the dataset.
 There MUST be exactly one row for each prov-<label> entity.

-Values in provenance_label MUST be unique.
+Values in provenance_id MUST be unique.

 This column must appear first in the file.